dengsauve/advent-of-code-2019/README.md

 # Advent of Code - 2019
 My code used to solve the problems in Advent of Code, 2019.

+I've shifted my approach to this challenge; As I'm not directly competing with anyone this year, I'm working on the problems the following day instead of 9pm at night after working and whatever.

 ## Notes on each challenge

 ### Day 01